etherex/etherex/etherex/README.md

 API
 ---
-The API is the format of the data field for the Ethereum transactions.
+* The API is the format of the data field for the Ethereum transactions.
+* You only need an Ethereum client to use the API.

 ### Trades (buy / sell)
 ```